-- continue our commercialization efforts with respect to ZULRESSO in the treatment of PPD in the U.S.; - fulfill our post-approval commitments related to ZULRESSO; - continue to advance clinical development of SAGE-217, including the ongoing Phase 3 clinical program in MDD and initiation of development in TRD; - continue to advance clinical development of SAGE-324 with an initial focus on development in essential tremor, certain epileptiform disorders, and potentially other neurological conditions; - continue to advance clinical development of SAGE-718 with an initial focus on development in indications involving NMDA receptor hypofunction; - advance one or more non-clinical stage compounds into Phase 1 clinical development; - continue our research and development efforts to evaluate the potential for our existing product candidates in the treatment of additional indications or in new formulations, and to identify new drug candidates in the treatment of CNS disorders; - determine the potential development and regulatory pathway for SAGE-217 in the EU; - seek regulatory approvals for any product candidates that successfully complete clinical development;
+- continue our commercialization efforts with respect to ZULRESSO in the treatment of PPD in the U.S.; - fulfill our post-approval clinical trial commitments related to ZULRESSO; - continue to advance clinical development of SAGE-217, including the ongoing Phase 3 clinical program in MDD; - prepare for a potential NDA filing and pre-launch activities with respect to SAGE-217, if our pivotal program is successful and supports a filing;

-- continue to manufacture supplies of SAGE-217 for ongoing late stage clinical trials; refine the formulation and improve the manufacturing process for our other product candidates; and manufacture clinical supplies as development progresses; - add personnel, including personnel to support our product development and ongoing and future commercialization efforts, and incur increases in stock-based compensation expense related to existing and new personnel with respect to both service-based and performance-based awards; - evaluate market opportunities for our products and product candidates in markets outside the U.S.; - evaluate business development opportunities in potential new areas of interest; - add operational, financial and management information systems; and - maintain, leverage and expand our intellectual property portfolio.
+- continue to advance clinical development of SAGE-324 with an initial focus on development in essential tremor, certain epileptiform disorders, and potentially other neurological conditions; - continue to advance clinical development of SAGE-718 with an initial focus on development in indications involving NMDA receptor hypofunction, including Huntington's disease; - advance one or more non-clinical stage compounds into Phase 1 clinical development, and conduct ongoing and planned Phase 1 clinical trials; - continue our research and development efforts to evaluate the potential for our existing product candidates in the treatment of additional indications or in new formulations, and to identify new drug candidates in the treatment of CNS disorders; - determine the potential development and regulatory pathway for SAGE-217 in the EU; - seek regulatory approvals for any product candidates that successfully complete clinical development; - continue to manufacture supplies of SAGE-217 for ongoing late stage clinical trials; refine the formulation and improve the manufacturing process for our other product candidates; and manufacture clinical supplies as development progresses; - add personnel, including personnel to support our product development and ongoing and future commercialization efforts, and incur increases in stock-based compensation expense related to existing and new personnel with respect to both service-based and performance-based awards; - evaluate market opportunities for our products and product candidates in markets outside the U.S.; - evaluate business development opportunities in potential new areas of interest; - add operational, financial and management information systems; and - maintain, leverage and expand our intellectual property portfolio.

-Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of revenue, equity or debt financings or other sources, which may include collaborations with third parties.
-We may not be successful in our commercialization of ZULRESSO, and may not generate revenues at the levels we expect.
+Until such time that we can generate significant revenue from product sales, if ever, we expect to also finance our operations through a combination of revenue, equity or debt financings or other sources, which may include collaborations with third parties.
+We may not be successful in our commercialization of ZULRESSO, and may not generate revenues at the levels or on the timing we expect.
 We may never successfully complete development of any of our current or future product candidates, obtain necessary regulatory approval for such product candidates; or achieve commercial viability for any resulting approved product.
 We may not obtain or maintain adequate patent protection or other exclusivity for our products or product candidates.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our inability to raise capital as and when needed would have a negative impact on our financial condition and on our ability to pursue our business strategy.
 Arrangements with collaborators or others may require us to relinquish rights to certain of our technologies or product candidates.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2019 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, at least the next 12 months from the filing date of this Quarterly Report.
+We expect that our existing cash, cash equivalents and marketable securities as of September 30, 2019 will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plan, for at least the next 12 months from the filing date of this Quarterly Report.
 See "-Liquidity and Capital Resources".